 280 Goat and Goatherd.
 A Goatherd attempted to bring a stray back to the flock.
 A last the Goatherd threw a stone which broke the goat’s horn.
 No way to keep that a secret.

 281 The Fighting Cocks.
 Two Cocks were fighting to rule the yard.
 The loser hid while the winner danced around the yard drawing an Eagle’s attention.
 Bye-bye loser, hello winner.

 282 Little Fish escape the Net.
+(No summary yet.)
 Not linked yet

 283 The Fire-bearing Fox.
 A Farmer caught a fox and put a rope on fire on its tail.
 The Fox ran through the Farmer’s fields destroying his crop.

 284 The Man and the Lion.
 A Lion sees a statue of Man defeating a Lion and comments that had a Lion carved the statue it would be different.

 285 The Man who broke a Statue of Hermes.
 (No summary yet.)
 Not linked yet

 287 The Arab and his Camel.
 A Camel was asked if he preferred to go up-hill or down-hill.
 The Camel asked back if the flat way through the desert was closed?
 Wise Camel.

 288 The Bear and the Fox.
 A Bear bragged about how kind he was; he would not touch a man’s dead body.
 A Fox told him it would be better if he ate the dead instead of the living!

 289 The Frog Physician.
 A Frog proclaimed himself a physician.
 A Fox asked the Frog how he can cure others when he can’t cure his own wrinkled appearance.